techiepedia-gh/whoami-linux/readme.md

 - [Instagram](https://instagram.com/brianroymathew)
 - [GitHub](https://github.com/brianroyee)

----

-## 🚧 Project Status

-> 📅 Started: June 2025
-> 🏗️ Currently building out topics one by one.
-> 💬 Join the journey — star, fork, and follow!

----

 ## 📄 License

 This project is licensed under the [MIT License](LICENSE).
 Use it, share it, and grow with it.